Anku5hk/Android-Model-Tester/README.md

 # About
 This Android application is used to test inferences of Tensorflow/Pytorch graphs.
-This is a almost all in one kind of application for image related tasks or atleast it will be and soon more tasks will be added gradually.
-The soul purpose is to test graphs on android for variety of Computer Vision tasks independent of library.
+This application supports variety of Models, Computer Vision tasks independent of library.
 Also one can use it to learn how the code works for pytorch and tensorflow.
+Soon more tasks will be added gradually.

 # Features
 - Fast inference on android for tensorflow/pytorch graphs.
 - Supports Classification, Object Detection.
+- Simple GUI based options for inputs.
 - Auto detect library(Tensorflow/Pytorch).
 - Small size and easy to understand code(Tons of comments).
 - Open source: Edit/Make changes, use as a starter template No Worries.
-- Open to Contribution just request.

 # How To?
 1. Train your model.